 One of the major decisions to be made about your vacation package in Scotland is your preferred mode of transport.

-We always meet our guests at their arrival airport in Scotland and offer private transfers to either your first night’s accommodation or, possibly, to a car rental depot if you are heading straight out on the road.
-Likewise we will arrange private transfers to your departure airport at the end of the vacation.
-However, during the course of your stay in Scotland there are alternatives:
+We always meet our guests at their arrival airport in Scotland and can recommend private transfers to either your first night’s accommodation or, possibly, to a car rental depot if you are heading straight out on the road.
+During the course of your stay in Scotland there are alternatives:

 Self Drive Car Rental